Skip to content

 Wooden TV Unit — Warm, Natural & Custom-Made

 A wooden TV unit is the warm counterpart to the cool, glossy TV unit from the DIY store.
 Wood brings life into your living room: the grain, the color, the scent.
 Every wooden plank is unique and tells a story.
-At Industrial Home, we make custom wooden TV units — from 120 cm for small living rooms to over 300 cm for open living spaces.
+At Industrial Home, we custom-make wooden TV units — from 120 cm for small living rooms to over 300 cm for open living spaces.
 You determine the width, the wood type, the finish, and the layout.
+Solid wood is the material of the slow living movement: durable, artisanal, and timeless — the opposite of fast furniture.

 Why a Wooden TV Unit?

 The living room is the space where you relax, entertain guests, and spend time with loved ones.
-The TV unit is often the most prominent piece of furniture in many living rooms — it stands against the main wall, is wide, and draws attention.
+In many living rooms, the TV unit is the most prominent piece of furniture — it stands against the main wall, is wide, and attracts attention.
 If you choose wood, you choose warmth.
-A wooden TV unit brings the room together: it connects the floor with the walls, it complements plants and textiles, and it forms a calming focal point.
+A wooden TV unit ties the room together: it connects the floor with the walls, complements plants and textiles, and forms a soothing focal point.

-Moreover, wood is sustainable.
-A solid wood TV unit lasts for decades — long after cheap MDF versions have deteriorated.
+Moreover, wood is durable.
+A solid wood TV unit lasts for decades — long after cheap MDF variants have deteriorated.
 You can have it refinished, extended, or adapted to a new television size.

 Wood Types for a TV Unit